ctcl-bregis/ctclsite-content/pages/projects/nonmono/nonmono.md

 Canon PowerShot SX260 HS - July 13, 2016 - Rotated and cropped with GIMP on Linux Mint"

-The caption references the item "Experiment 115" from the Minecraft mod The Twilight Forest.
+The caption references the item "Experiment 115" from the Minecraft mod, The Twilight Forest.

 - Authored: ["Polybutylene Terephthalate"](../pc_pbt/) (ASRock B550M Pro4, AMD x86-64)